torchbox/migration-lite-streamfield/README.md

 You might not have realised, but all of these additional migrations slow a project down.
 Django evaluates a project's migration history regularly when running a number of key commands, including `makemigrations`, `migrate`, `runserver`, `test`, and whenever you run a custom management command.
 The more migrations you have, and the larger those migrations are, the longer that evaluation takes.

-Whilst Wagtail has done some amazing work in recent versions to reduce the size of StreamFieldmigrations, the sheer number of migrations generated as part of the day-to-day development on a busy project can still be problematic.
+Whilst Wagtail has done some amazing work in recent versions to reduce the size of StreamField migrations, the sheer number of migrations generated as part of the day-to-day development on a busy project can still be problematic.
 In addition to the aformentioned slow-down, there's also:

 - The additional noise in code contributions
 - The higher likelihood of merge conflicts when multiple developers are working on common blocks at the same time.
 - The cumulative overhead of having to apply and reverse migrations when switching between multiple feature branches your are working on (or reviewing).

-Let's also not forget those regretable 'environment-specific' merge migrations that are sometimes required to bring environments back to life when features are merged to an environment-specific branch in a different order to trunk (eek!).
+Let's also not forget those regrettable 'environment-specific' merge migrations that are sometimes required to bring environments back to life when features are merged to an environment-specific branch in a different order to trunk (eek!).

 ## How is `mlstreamfield` different?